ericbalawejder/ericbalawejder.github.io/_posts/2020-05-11-honest-answers-to-interview-questions.markdown

 `23) What is your greatest failure, and what did you learn from it?`<br>
 My greatest failure was not understanding how much blind luck actually effects your path in life.
+Life is more random than it seems and a lot is based off the decisions of others.
-I learned that nepotism will take you far.
+Nepotism will take you far.

 `24) How do you handle working with people who annoy you?`<br>
 By avoiding most interactions.
 You can't reason with toxic people about their behavior.
+You can't reason with unresonable people.

 `25) If I were your supervisor and asked you to do something that you disagreed with, what would you do?`<br> I would communicate my knowledge about the matter and express my dissent.
+I wouldn't make a big deal out of it because it is not a good idea to go one on one with a superior.
+If you win the battle you're probably going to lose the war.
+The more right you are, the more damage it will probably do in the long run.
+The larger priority is supporting the management structure of the company.

 `26) What was the most difficult period in your life, and how did you deal with it?`<br>
 The most difficult time in my life was trying to get past the gatekeeping mechanisms of the tech industry.
 I handled it by learning that my skills were not holding me back.
 Most jobs are not advertised and are filled by the people you know.

 `27) Give me an example of a time you did something wrong.
 How did you handle it?`<br>
 Doing something wrong isn't bad.
 It's only bad if you don't learn from it.
 Making mistakes